Edward-Manela-jr/university-navigation-app-uml/report/03-uml-diagram-justification.md

 ### 2. Activity Diagram

 **Purpose:**
-Shows the dynamic workflow of the system, e.g., selecting a destination and receiving directions.
+Shows the dynamic workflow of the system, e.g, selecting a destination and receiving directions.

 **Justification:**
 Suitable for modeling the step-by-step process of navigation, helping to visualize decision points and possible paths.